-Training for volunteers going to long-term projects or camps in the Global South Sat 18.5. in Helsinki
+Training for volunteers going to long-term projects or camps in the Global South Sat 7.2. in Helsinki

 Build solidarity in the world?
 Gain experiences that carry through life?
 Learn new skills for the future?
 All these are a part of international voluntary work!

 All volunteers planning to apply to voluntary workcamps in the Global South or long-term volunteering projects of 1-12 months are expected to participate in KVT’s training.
-Anyone who is planning to do a volunteering project during the year 2024 is welcome to sign up, you don’t need to know the exact project yet.
-The next training will take place on Saturday 18th May 2024 from 9:30am to 4:30pm.
+Anyone who is planning to do a volunteering project during the year 2026 is welcome to sign up, you don’t need to know the exact project yet.
+The next training will take place on Saturday 7th February 2026 from 9:30am to 4:30pm.

 The training will be in Helsinki (the exact location will be announced later).
 The training day consists of getting to know KVT, learning about different aspects of volunteering abroad, practical arrangements, responsibility and the purpose of volunteering.
 You will also meet other people who are in the process of preparing for their volunteer experience.
 All participants are expected to actively take part in the activities and discussions during the day.
 The trainers will be experienced KVT volunteers, who have themselves also volunteered in different parts of the world.